-This Dying to Know Day (8 August) we encourage compassionate conversations between families and loved ones around end of life.
+This National Advance Care Planning Week, we encourage compassionate conversations between families and loved ones around end of life.
 We spoke to our experienced Counsellors, PJ and Cris, about why preparing for end of life is important and some simple steps people can take to prepare for end of life.

 People’s reactions to end of life can be varied and complex.
 It is a personal and unique experience to everyone, and it is important to respect the way others choose to approach this time.